aalok-sathe/psychtoolbox_trigger_utils/README.md

-- NOTE: it may be necessary to **restart MATLAB** when you connect the USB for the trigger box since using an existing MATLAB session may prevent the script from detecting any newly attached devices
+- NOTE: it may be necessary to **restart MATLAB** when you connect the USB for the trigger box since using an existing MATLAB session may prevent the script from detecting any newly attached devices.
+  Depending on your scanning set up, it may also be necessary to adjust the string name of your interface device you're expecting triggers from.
+Best done ahead of time before a scan to iron out any issues!

 If you want to make your experiment **really portable** you may wish to instead clone this repository and commit the contents of it alongside your own code, so it gets 'baked into' your experiment code (this means, though, that you won't receive any updates to this repository in case we need to make changes down the line).
 Alternatively, you could add this repository as a [`git submodule`](https://git-scm.com/book/en/v2/Git-Tools-Submodules).